How to find a recruiter to help you with your job search

 Be very careful about paying anyone for recruiting services.

 Traditional recruiters are very skeptical about this type of business service.
 One experienced executive recruiter described this business model as “dodgy” and said they have never seen a successful example of this.
-Recruiters told me that many of the positive online reviews for reverse recruiting services are fake or incentivized by offering customers money back from their purchase if they provide a review.
+Recruiters told me that many of the positive online reviews for reverse recruiting services are fake or incentivized by offering money to customers if they provide a review.

-If you do decide to take a chance on a reverse recruiting firm or a career coach who offers this service, recruiter Kristen Fife wrote a guide about questions to ask before making a decision about hiring a reverse recruiter.
+If you decide to take a chance on a reverse recruiting firm or a career coach who offers this service, recruiter Kristen Fife wrote a guide about questions to ask before deciding about hiring a reverse recruiter.

 These are additional recommended ways to find support for your job search.